Jason Chee

 Background

-Over the last 6+ years, I have developed web products while being hands-on in each layer of the product stack—from planning to execution and shipping.
+I am a fullstack web developer with 7+ years experience building web products while being hands-on in each layer of the product stack—from planning to execution and shipping.
+I’ve worked exclusively with Ruby and Ruby on Rails throughout my career.

 Read more about me